Please confirm topic selection

 • base

-• supplied from branches of vertebral artery
+• supplied from branches of the vertebral arteries

-• the limited blood supply in this watershed area is thought to affect healing of type II odontoid fractures.
+• the limited blood supply in this watershed area is thought to affect healing of type II odontoid fractures

 • Kinematics